Shiyuan-eric/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Shiyuan Huang is a Ph.D. student in the Department of Computer Science and Engineering at UC Santa Cruz, working under the supervision of [Dr. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/) and [Dr. Ian Lane](https://www.linkedin.com/in/ianrlane/).
-His research focuses on the explainability and trustworthiness of language models, specifically uncovering internal features of large language models to help users better understand and trust them.
+Shiyuan Huang is a Ph.D. student in Computer Science and Engineering at UC Santa Cruz, advised by [Dr. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/) and [Dr. Ian Lane](https://www.linkedin.com/in/ianrlane/).
+His research focuses on the explainability and trustworthiness of large language models (LLMs), aiming to uncover their internal mechanisms to help users better understand and trust them.

-His research focuses on evaluating large language models from the perspectives of explainability and trustworthiness, as well as improving both aspects.
-Currently, he is exploring how likelihood and uncertainty quantification in language model generation can be used to assess their knowledge boundaries and abstention capabilities.
-He also aims to use these measures to explain why language models perform well or poorly on specific tasks.
+Currently, he investigates how likelihood and uncertainty quantification in language model generation can be used to evaluate models’ knowledge boundaries and abstention behavior.
+He also leverages these measures to explain why LLMs perform well or poorly on specific tasks, with the broader goal of improving their reliability and interpretability.
 <!-- His recent research papers is titled ["Can Large Language Models Explain Themselves?
 A Study of LLM-Generated Self-Explanations"](https://arxiv.org/pdf/2310.11207.pdf). -->